ExpediaGroup/waggle-dance/README.md

       glue-account-id: 1234566789012
       glue-endpoint: glue.us-east-1.amazonaws.com

 As with Hive federation, the IAM permissions need to be setup to read underlying data.
-IAM permissions are not setup by this code, but are usually setup by the Terraform code that deploys WaggleDance, such as (apiary-federation)[https://github.com/ExpediaGroup/apiary-federation].
+IAM permissions are not setup by this code, but are usually setup by the Terraform code that deploys WaggleDance, such as [apiary-federation](https://github.com/ExpediaGroup/apiary-federation).

-If federating across AWS accounts, the correct (cross account federation permissions)[https://docs.aws.amazon.com/glue/latest/dg/cross-account-access.html] needs to be setup as well.
+If federating across AWS accounts, the correct [cross account federation permissions](https://docs.aws.amazon.com/glue/latest/dg/cross-account-access.html) needs to be setup as well.
 The policy giving access to the role running Waggle Dance will need at least these IAM Glue actions:

      actions = [